exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

 ### Useage:
-- All scripts are written to run with the raw dataset, which can be found in the 'data' folder as 'XXX' -
+- All scripts are written to run with the raw dataset, which can be found in the 'data' folder as 'XXX'

-For a detailed description of how to use the software, refer to the supplimentary methods section which can be found here: Inlcude link to methods short description of your software

-build/usage requirements for your process

-installation instructions (and point to another file INSTALL.md for more details)

-link to usage examples

-link to your paper about the project
-Our publication can be found at: TBC

 ## Authors:
 Francois Chesnais(1), Juliette Le Caillec(1), Errin Roy(2), Davide Danovi(2), Lorenzo Veschini(1)